Taxes on Inheritance – Facts, Figures, and FAQs

 How do I avoid capital gains tax on inherited property?

 It’s not entirely possible to avoid paying capital gains on your inherited properties.
 You could sell the assets immediately at their current value.
 If you sell later and for a higher price, you will have to pay the applicable capital gain tax between 0 and 20%.
-People with a low annual income of under $40,000 are fully exempt from capital gains tax on inheritance in 2020.
+People with a low annual income of under $40,400 were fully exempt from capital gains tax on inheritance in 2021.
 Most Americans pay a 15% tax on capital gains.

 What states have an inheritance tax?